CEPLER Careers Lectures

 Along with traditional 'Law in Practice' lectures, in which practitioners explain how specialist areas of law work 'in the real world', CEPLER has also provided: a speed networking event between students and local practitioners; specialists panel events; 'soft skills' sessions; an Employment Tribunal Insight Day; and the esteemed 'Leaders in Law' lectures.

-Examples of past lectures and information on forthcoming events can be found here.
+Examples of past lectures can be found here.

 Work Experience Schemes and Placements